 There’s a bug which seems to happen rarely and intermittently when adjusting some of the module settings.
 The PIC plays the given sound very slowly.
 It’s really easy to stop happening (just change the setting you are on), and happens rarely enough that we don’t consider it to be a show-stopping problem.
 I’d still like to try and fix it if I get a chance to work on the code again though…

 Finally, I’d like to create more variations of the code.
 Due to time limitations, I was only able to create sound packs for Bass Drums and Snare Drums.
 I’d have loved to release a pack with Latin Percussion sounds (eg Cowbells, Claps, Claves, Maracas, Quijadas, etc).
 The nice thing about this project is that you can use the same hardware with different PIC sound packs, so it’s still viable to release that sound pack in the future, and that may well be something we do, perhaps by using a small daughter board with an EEPROM if we need more space for certain sound varieties.

-Ideally, I’d like to make something that can play multiple different sounds at once, which has a whole spectrum of different sounds you can choose from.
+At some point, I’d like to make something that can play multiple different sounds at once, which has a whole spectrum of different sounds you can choose from.
 I suspect this may take the form of a PIC playing back WAV files that it reads from a SD card, though it could equally just be a PIC with a LOT more program memory that has a few PWM modules.
 A proper drum machine, not just a specific category of drum sounds.

 P.S.
 If you found this interesting, you may find Tom Wiltshire’s post about a similar project to be worth a read too.